 3. Boosting Media Literacy

-Media literacy is also a skill set that empowers children to critically engage with the vast array of digital media they encounter daily, including social media, news articles, videos, and advertisements.
+Media literacy is a crucial skill that helps children critically engage with digital media, such as social media, news, videos, and advertisements.

 For more information on media literacy and how to develop them, check out our recently published article here!